Creating a Career Development Plan: Tips and Strategies

 Determine Your Long-Term Goals

-Identify the long-term objectives of the profession you are interested in.
-A clear understanding of your long-term goals keeps you focused on what you would like to accomplish in the near future.
+Find out the long-term goals of your chosen profession precisely.
+Having clearly defined long-term goals helps you stay focused on what you would like to achieve in the future.

 Create Short-Term Goals